Nissrine8/CBIR-Review-Trends-2026/README.md

 If you find this review or the curated resources helpful for your research, please cite our work as follows:

     Baarab, N., & Chaouki, B. E. L. K. (2026).
-Deep Learning-Based Content-Based Image Retrieval: A Review of Trends, Multimodal Fusion, and Open Challenges.
-The Visual Computer.
+Deep Learning-Based Content-Based Image Retrieval: A Review of Trends, Multimodal Fusion, and Open Challenges. *Discover Artificial Intelligence* (Springer Nature)

 About

 This repository serves as a technical resource and curated directory for the review paper: "Deep Learning-Based Content-Based Image Retrieval: A Review of Trends, Multimodal Fusion, and Open Challenges".

 As a comprehensive survey, this work traces the evolution of Content-Based Image Retrieval (CBIR) from traditional handcrafted descriptors to state-of-the-art deep learning architectures .
-The repository catalogs the transition toward multimodal fusion and foundation models, providing researchers with a centralized guide to the benchmarks and models discussed in the manuscript.
+The repository catalogs the transition toward multimodal fusion and foundation models, providing researchers with a centralized guide to the benchmarks, search logs, and models discussed in the manuscript.
 Key Research Areas Covered:

     Feature Learning: Transition from handcrafted features (LBP, Gabor) to hierarchical CNN representations.